deeztek/Hermes-Secure-Email-Gateway/docs/install/get-started-docker.md

 Add the IP addresses or CIDR blocks of any **upstream MTA** (your customer's mail server, an application server that sends notification mail, etc.) that should be allowed to relay outbound mail through Hermes.

 By default Hermes only trusts `127.0.0.1` and the Docker bridge subnet (`172.16.32.0/24`).
 Anything else needs to be added here.

-> **Dashboard nudge**: red callout `No relay networks configured` fires when there are zero entries beyond the two install defaults.

 ### 4. First Recipient OR Mailbox {#first-recipient}